Matiiss/FlpyBrd/README.txt

 python flpy_brd.py

 # CONTROLS
-Space bar - that's it, it will make the brd jump
+Enter/return key - to start/restart the game, i.e., use it in the score screen Space bar - during the game makes the brd jump

 # MORE INFO
 Survive as long as possible, don't collide with the clmns and don't leave the game window,